data2intelligence/SigDiscov/README.md

   - Automatically inferred from data for single-cell (or custom value with --sigma)
 - W_ij = 0 when the distance exceeds a maximum radius threshold
 - W_ii = 0 to exclude self-comparisons (if include_same_spot = 0)

+#### Custom Weight Matrices

+When using custom weight matrices (-w option):
+- The program reads your pre-computed weight matrix from file
+- No distance calculations or RBF kernels are applied
+- The matrix must be symmetric for meaningful spatial autocorrelation analysis
+- Weights are typically non-negative, but negative weights are allowed
+- Self-weights (diagonal elements) are typically zero but can be non-zero
+- The sum of weights (S0) is calculated from your provided matrix

 ### Permutation Testing